 To stick with the parent/child analogy, the greatest challenge is not what you would think.
 It’s not becoming pregnant with a dream.
 It isn’t the hard work of bringing that dream into the world.
 It’s the moment a parent listens to the dark voice that says someone else is more qualified to raise their child.
 At first glance, you may read that sentence and think you’ve never thought something so horrible.
 But I encourage you to take some time to reflect on this because it will make ALL the difference in your own dream building.

 Here are some of the ways that dark voice creeps in.
 How many times have you watched another mother on a playground interact magically with their kids and then put yourself down because y0u don’t have her same kind of energy or charisma with your own child?
 How many times have you compared the home, car, or vacations of your family with a family that seems to have so much more?
 Have you ever felt like their children were better off than yours?
-How many hours have you spent on Pinterest looking at bedroom designs, kitchen remodels, beautiful meals to cook, and walked away feeling like you were less significant, less organized, less talented than all the people who created those beautiful worlds?
+How many hours have you spent on Pinterest looking at bedroom designs, kitchen remodels, a Kitchen Sink, beautiful meals to cook, and walked away feeling like you were less significant, less organized, less talented than all the people who created those beautiful worlds?
 How many nights have you spent surfing the web, looking at dozens of photography websites, only to go to bed with a sinking feeling that your photography dream is better executed by someone more qualified.

 Do any of those scenarios ring a bell with your spirit?

 You may not have realized that you were coming face to face with the overcoming your greatest challenge in dream building.
 It is the single moment that the dream parent believes that someone else is more qualified to raise their dream child, and thus, they abandon their dream.
 They may not abandon it physically, but emotionally or spiritually they have left.